19hours/sg-statutes/Acts/Trust Companies Act.md

 Conditions

+1.

-1. Disclosure —
+Disclosure —

+(a)

-(a) is permitted in writing by a settlor or a protected party about whom the information regards, or if he is deceased, his appointed personal representative; or
+is permitted in writing by a settlor or a protected party about whom the information regards, or if he is deceased, his appointed personal representative; or

 Any person as permitted by the settlor or a protected party or, if he is deceased, his appointed personal representative.

+(b)

-(b) is solely in connection with a matter which a licensed trust company deems necessary in carrying out its duties in a case where a settlor is deceased and there is no personal representative, unless otherwise provided in the trust deed.
+is solely in connection with a matter which a licensed trust company deems necessary in carrying out its duties in a case where a settlor is deceased and there is no personal representative, unless otherwise provided in the trust deed.

 Any person whom the licensed trust company deems necessary.

+2.

-2. Disclosure is solely in connection with an application for a grant of probate or letters of administration in respect of a deceased protected party’s estate.
+Disclosure is solely in connection with an application for a grant of probate or letters of administration in respect of a deceased protected party’s estate.

 Any person whom the licensed trust company in good faith believes is entitled to the grant of probate or letters of administration.

+3.

-3. Disclosure is solely in connection with —
+Disclosure is solely in connection with —

+(a)

-(a) where the protected party is an individual, the bankruptcy of the protected party; or
+where the protected party is an individual, the bankruptcy of the protected party; or

 All persons to whom the disclosure is necessary for the purpose specified in the first column.

-Not e: Court may order the proceedings to be held in camera [see section 49(3) and (4)].
+Note: Court may order the proceedings to be held in camera [see section 49(3) and (4)].

+(b)

-(b) where the protected party is a body corporate, the winding up of the protected party.
+where the protected party is a body corporate, the winding up of the protected party.

+4.

-4. Disclosure is solely with a view to the institution of, or solely in connection with, the conduct of proceedings relating to a trust that is administered by a licensed trust company.
+Disclosure is solely with a view to the institution of, or solely in connection with, the conduct of proceedings relating to a trust that is administered by a licensed trust company.

 All persons to whom the disclosure is necessary for the purpose specified in the first column.

-Not e: Court may order the proceedings to be held in camera [see section 49(3) and (4)].
+Note: Court may order the proceedings to be held in camera [see section 49(3) and (4)].

+5.

-5. Disclosure is necessary for —
+Disclosure is necessary for —

+(a)

-(a) compliance with an order or request made under any specified written law to furnish information, for the purposes of an investigation or prosecution, of an offence alleged or suspected to have been committed under any written law; or
+compliance with an order or request made under any specified written law to furnish information, for the purposes of an investigation or prosecution, of an offence alleged or suspected to have been committed under any written law; or

 Any police officer or public officer duly authorised under the specified written law to carry out the investigation or prosecution or to receive the complaint or report, or any court.

+(b)

-(b) the making of a complaint or report under any specified written law of an offence alleged or suspected to have been committed under any written law.
+the making of a complaint or report under any specified written law of an offence alleged or suspected to have been committed under any written law.

+6.

-6. Disclosure is necessary for compliance with a garnishee order served on a licensed trust company attaching assets in a trust.
+Disclosure is necessary for compliance with a garnishee order served on a licensed trust company attaching assets in a trust.

 All persons to whom the disclosure is required to be made under the garnishee order.

+7.

-7. Disclosure is in compliance with any provision of this Act, or any notice or directive issued by the Authority to licensed trust companies.
+Disclosure is in compliance with any provision of this Act, or any notice or directive issued by the Authority to licensed trust companies.

 The Authority or any person authorised or appointed by the Authority.